-The Division is primarily responsible for the oversight of services delivered by Local Management Entities/Managed Care Organizations (LME/MCOs), the Division's intermediaries at the local level.
-The Community Mental Health, Addictions and Management Operations, Clinical Policy and Intellectual/Developmental Disabilities sections have staff with expertise in each of the populations of focus, who are further specialized along the developmental stages of early childhood (0-5), later childhood (6-12), youth (13-17) and adulthood.
-The section also has a designated Housing Specialist who provides oversight to Housing Specialists at each LME/MCO, in addition to staff with expertise in evidence-based practices and peer support.
+The Community Policy Management (CPM) Section is primarily responsible for the oversight of services delivered by Local Management Entities-Managed Care Organizations (LME-MCOs), the Division's intermediaries at the local level.
+The CPM Section consists of the Community Mental Health Section and Community Innovations Section, the Local Management Entity Systems Performance Section, the Justice System Innovations Section, the Community Health Integration, Wellness and Prevention Section and the Quality Management Section.
+Each of the program sections in the section has staff with expertise in each of the populations of focus who are further specialized along the developmental stages of early childhood (0-5), later childhood (6-12), youth (13-17) and adulthood.
+The Community Mental Health Section houses the Adult Mental Health Services Lead, the Child Mental Health Services and the Housing Services Lead.
+The CPM section manages the Community Mental Health Services and the Substance Abuse Prevention and Treatment Block Grants.